lorenzolevy/manni-striffolino/README.md

-## Gatbsy Starter SC
+## Manni Striffolino

-A gatsby starter that deals with the hotloader error, sets up gfonts prefetching, and sets up globalStyles and themeing variables for Styled-Components.
+A gatsby website displaying art by Manni Striffolino.